AdobeDocs/experience-manager-65.de-DE/help/assets/search-facets.md

 1. To close the preview, click the **[!UICONTROL Close]** ![close](assets/do-not-localize/close.png) on the upper-right corner of the preview.
 1. Klicken Sie auf **[!UICONTROL Fertig]**, um die Einstellungen zu speichern.
 1. Navigieren Sie in der Assets-Benutzeroberfläche zum Suchbereich.
 Das Prädikat „Eigenschaft“ wird dem Bereich hinzugefügt.
 1. Geben Sie eine Beschreibung des zu suchenden Assets in das Textfeld ein.
-Geben Sie beispielsweise „Adobe“ ein.
-Wenn Sie eine Suche durchführen, werden Assets mit der Beschreibung „Adobe“ in den Suchergebnissen aufgelistet.
+For example, enter `Adobe`.
+When you perform a search, assets with description matching `Adobe` are listed in the search results.

 ## Hinzufügen eines Options-Prädikats {#adding-an-options-predicate}